mapbox/mapbox-plugins-ios/README.md

 ## Installing Plugins

-There are main three ways to install Mapbox Maps Plugins:
+There are currently two ways to install Mapbox Maps Plugins:

 1. **CocoaPods**

   To install all Mapbox Maps Plugins, add the following to your Podfile:
   `pod MapboxMapsPlugins`
   To install the Mapbox Traffic Plugin, add
   `pod MapboxMapsPlugins/Traffic`
   Note that the CocoaPod does include Mapbox iOS SDK v3.6.x as a dependency, and should update to the latest patch release of v3.6 when you run `pod update`.

-2. Carthage 🤷
-3. If you prefer not to use either Carthage or CocoaPods, copy the files for the plugin that you would like to use into your project.
+2. If you prefer not to use CocoaPods, copy the files for the plugin that you would like to use into your project.
 You will need to use a bridging header if your project is written in Swift.

 ## Using Test App